Ardit m Albanian

-AURELIUS m Ancient Roman
+Aurelius m Ancient Roman

-Roman family name which was derived from Latin aureus
+Roman family name that was derived from Latin aureus

 .
 Marcus Aurelius was a 2nd-century Roman emperor and philosophical writer.
 This was also the name of several early saints.

 Aureole f English (Rare)

 Shortened form of the word chrysanthemum